Ford recalling 1.3 million F-series pickups

 Ford is recalling 1.3 million F-series pickup trucks, the best selling vehicle in America, for a door latch problem that could allow the door to open while the truck is moving.

-The affected models include some of the model year 2015 F-150's, as well as some 2017 Super Duty pickups.
+The affected models include some of the model year 2015, 2016 and 2017 F-150's, as well as some 2017 Super Duty pickups.
+The recall includes trucks sold in the United States, Canada and Mexico.

 In addition to the problem with the door opening unexpectedly, the latch can also prevent the driver from opening the door when they need to.

 Ford (F) estimates it will cost $267 million to make the repairs.